pal-Alexandra/IMR_PROJECT/README.md

 :smile: Moved spawn, extended Pacurari road and the bus & microbus routes and added rail lines for the the trams

+:smile: Removed diacritics from buildings text due to font not supporting those characters

 ## Necessary assets to download to use in Unity

 ### Road System: